Blockstream/satellite/README.md

 This is an initial release and regular improvements will be made to make Blockstream Satellite more user friendly and less technically complex.

+# Coverage Area

+Blockstream Satellite currently covers nearly 2/3rds of the Earth's landmass.
+To see if you are in the coverage area, use our [Interactive Coverage Map](http://www.blockstream.com/satellite/satellite)

 # Hardware Required

 To utilize the Blockstream Satellite network, you must have the following hardware at a minimum.
 These items are available from resellers around the world and we are currently working with a vendor to provide complete kits and components.